Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Conclusion

 \section{Conclusion}

 In this work, we presented a novel method to approximate the Sliced-Wasserstein distance of order 2, which relies on the concentration-of-measure phenomenon for random projections.
 The resulting method computes SW with simple deterministic operations, which are computationally efficient even on high-dimensional settings and do not require any hyperparameters.
 We proved nonasymptotical guarantees showing that, under a weak dependence condition, the approximation error goes to zero as the dimension increases.
 Our theoretical findings are then illustrated with experiments on synthetic datasets.
 Motivated by the computational efficiency and accuracy of our approximate SW, we finally designed a novel approach for image generation that leverages our theoretical insights.
 As compared to generative models based on SW estimated with Monte Carlo, our framework produces images of higher quality with further computational benefits.
 This encourages the use of our approximate SW on other algorithms that rely on Monte Carlo SW, e.g. autoencoders \cite{kolouri2018swae} or normalizing flows \cite{dai2021sliced}.

-Our empirical results on synthetic data show that the approximation error goes to zero with a faster convergence rate than the one we proved.
-Then, the current limitation of our framework is that our theoretical convergence rate in $d^{-1/8}$ might be slower than necessary.
-The improvement of our error bounds is left for future work.
+The weak dependence condition can be inappropriate to describe the underlying geometry of real data in ML applications, and in that case, approximating SW with our method seems inadequate.
+To overcome this problem, we encourage practitioners to resort to models where real data are represented by features that can be made weakly dependent.
+This strategy has proven successful in our image generation experiment: the reg-det-SWG model uses our approximation to compare two sets of features (instead of the raw images) whose covariance matrices are regularized to enforce weak dependence.
+Since many ML techniques make use of features and regularizers, we believe that our methodology is not restrictive and can then be applied to other standard problems than image generation.
+Besides, our weak dependence condition in \Cref{def:weak_dep} is weaker than the one in \citep{doukhan2007}, which is a notion commonly used in statistics.